ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 > If you skipped [step 5](#5-advertise-iops-capacity-as-an-extended-resource)
 > (extended resource layer), remove the `pods.resources` block from the
 > SGCluster spec below --otherwise the cluster pod will stay `Pending`
 > because no node advertises the requested resource.
+Without that request the
+> pod is no longer pinned to the prepared nodes either, so add a `nodeSelector`
+> (or `nodeAffinity`) to the `scheduling` block alongside the toleration to
+> keep it on the BlockIO-configured nodes.

 The `clusterPods` key under `spec.metadata.annotations` is a StackGres convention.
 Its entries are propagated as annotations on each cluster